apache/doris/docs/en/administrator-guide/materialized_view.md

 2. If the conditional column of the delete statement does not exist in the materialized view, the delete operation cannot be performed.
 If you must delete data, you need to delete the materialized view before deleting the data.
 3. Too many materialized views on a single table will affect the efficiency of importing: When importing data, the materialized view and base table data are updated synchronously.
 If a table has more than 10 materialized view tables, it may cause the import speed to be very high. slow.
 This is the same as a single import needs to import 10 tables at the same time.
 4. The same column with different aggregate functions cannot appear in a materialized view at the same time.
 For example, select sum(a), min(a) from table are not supported.
+5. For the Unique Key data model, the materialized view can only change the column order and cannot play the role of aggregation.
+Therefore, in the Unique Key model, it is not possible to perform coarse-grained aggregation operations on the data by creating a materialized view.

 ## Error
 1. DATA_QUALITY_ERR: "The data quality does not satisfy, please check your data"